-Our financing can help shape and incentivise sustainable practices of our customers.
-Our Group Core Credit Risk Policy incorporates the principles and approach for considering environmental, social and governance (ESG) issues in our lending practices and capital market activities.
-Supplementing the policy is the Group Responsible Financing Standard, which provides structured guidance to assess ESG risks.
+Our financing helps shape and incentivise sustainable practices of our customers.
+Our Group Core Credit Risk Policy and Group Responsible Financing Standard incorporate the principles and approach for considering environmental, social and governance (ESG) risks in our lending and capital market activities.

 The ESG risk assessment process detailed below, with established roles and responsibilities, enables us to develop an overall understanding of the customer’s approach to managing ESG issues including commitment, capacity and track record.

 As part of the industry’s push towards sustainable development, the Association of Banks in Singapore (ABS) released a set of industry guidelines to enhance the implementation of responsible financing in October 2015.

 Developed in consultation with banks, including DBS, the guidelines underscore the sector’s commitment to advancing responsible financing in a more structured and transparent manner.
 The guidelines will help achieve systematic environmental and social criteria integration into banks’ lending decision-making as well as provide higher levels of transparency and accountability.

 We have fully implemented the ABS guidelines in 2017.